 - Award-winning vineyards in the beautiful Tamar Valley Region

 - Nearby historic villages of Evandale & Longford

 - Hollybank Treetops Adventure in the Tasmanian forest

-The writer was a guest of the Hotel Grand Chancellor Launceston.
+Think Tasmania stayed as a guest of Hotel Grand Chancellor Launceston.
 For more information visit their website or phone (03) 6334 3434.